 Finally, while the preceding analysis emphasizes the role of the broader environment and land-use on technological variability, ecology is not the sole driver of Oldowan technical variation.
-The inter-quartile ranges in Fig 6 show a substantial amount of overlap between the reduction intensity and core reduction strategies.
+The inter-quartile ranges in Figure 6 show a substantial amount of overlap between the reduction intensity and core reduction strategies.
 This suggests that not all variation can be explained by environmental parameters such as raw material availability and material properties.
 Moreover, at other localities (e.g. West Turkana) inter-site differences are not easily explained by factors such as raw material availability alone (Roche et al., 2018).
 This unexplained variation may be the result of socio-cultural dynamics that may have maintained information regarding the stone tool production process between groups.
 However, the fidelity and the mechanisms that underlie the maintenance of this information remain an open debate (Hovers, 2012; Morgan et al., 2015; Tennie et al., 2016, 2017; Stout et al., 2019).
 Nevertheless, the application of quantitative measures of core reduction intensity, flake sequence, and edge to mass ratio, in combination with broader contextual information regarding raw material quality and provenance, further elucidate the relationship between hominin land-use and Oldowan technical decision making.

-5. Conclusion
+Conclusion

-Despite the superficial simplicity of the Oldowan, its variability reflects a complex interaction of ecological, behavioral and social factors.
-The combination of quantitative measures of stone tool reduction with qualitative characterizations of lithic technology (e.g. Braun et al., 2009; Plummer and Bishop, 2016) provides new insights into the ecological factors that influence Oldowan technology, and hominin behavior.
+The Oldowan industrial complex reflects a complex interaction of ecological, behavioral and social factors.
+The combination of quantitative measures of stone tool reduction with qualitative characterizations of lithic technology (e.g., Braun et al., 2009; Plummer and Bishop, 2016) provides new insights into the ecological factors that influence Oldowan technology, and hominin behavior.
 At Kanjera South, exotic materials are more substantially reduced than local materials, reflecting differences in the quality of the lithologies available.
 The durability and hardness of exotic materials (Braun et al., 2009a) would have incentivized their transport over longer distances (Braun et al., 2008a).
-Differences in reduction highlight that Oldowan tools were part of a mobile tool kit that reflects a broader land-use strategy.
+Differences in reduction intensity highlight that Oldowan tools were part of a mobile tool kit that reflects a broader land-use strategy.
 The marked differences in reduction intensity in combination with the paucity of early sequence flakes suggest that exotic materials were often utilized prior to their arrival at Kanjera South.
 Although exotic materials are more reduced than local materials, the variance in the amount of stone tool reduction does not adhere to neutral expectations.
 This result suggests that the lithic assemblage at Kanjera South reflects a structured land-use pattern where hominins may have directed their movement, at least on occasion, to Kanjera South.

-This pattern also appears to have influence the technological strategies employed by Oldowan tool makers at Kanjera South.
+This pattern of stone tooltransport and use also appears to have influenced the technological strategies employed by Oldowan tool makers at Kanjera South.
 The relationship between core reduction strategies and reduction intensity indicates that raw material quality and provenance have a strong influence on the technological variation observed within a lithic assemblage.
 While these results show that ecological parameters have a strong effect on stone tool variation, a substantial amount of variation remains unexplained by ecology alone.
-Future studies would benefit from an integrated approach to understand the behavioral significance of the Oldowan.Supplementary Material:
+Future studies would benefit from an integrated approach to understand the behavioral significance of the Oldowan.

-S1: A link to where the data underlying this analysis and the R code used to conduct the analysis can be downloaded and viewed.
-Link.

 Acknowledgments